datcuriousguy/Torch-NN-Project-3-Loan-Default-Risk-Assessment/README.md

 - `requirements.md`

     Lists the libraries required to run the neural network and get a desired output.

+  - `loan_application_test_data.py`

+    Sample loan applicant data to be run through the model.

+- `model_training_output.txt`

+    The predictions of loan default probabilities the model outputs on inputting sample data from loan_application_test_data.py

 - Database information (Local MySQL Database):
     - Username: `daniel`